microsoft/ContextualSP/README.md

 ## FAQ

-**1. ModuleNotFoundError: No module named 'scripts.eval.evaluation_sqa'**

-*Ans*: Please see `Inject a SQL evaluator` above to solve it.
-If you do not need a SQL evalutor, you could remove the evalutor usage in `sparc_parse.py`.

-**2. allennlp.common.checks.ConfigurationError: 'Serialization directory (checkpoints_sparc/sparc_concat_none_model) already exists and is not empty.
+**1. allennlp.common.checks.ConfigurationError: 'Serialization directory (checkpoints_sparc/sparc_concat_none_model) already exists and is not empty.
 Specify --recover to recover training from existing output.'**

 *Ans*: It means that there is already a checkpoint model named `checkpoints_sparc/sparc_concat_none_model`.
 Please add `--recover` option after the train commnd (if you want to resume the model to continue training) or delete the checkpoint model.

+**2. FileNotFoundError: [Errno 2] No such file or directory: 'dataset_sparc/train.json'**

+*Ans*: Please firstly download datasets and rename them as `dataset_sparc` and `dataset_cosql` following the above instructions.

+**3. The GPU Memory is not enough for running experiments under BERT**

+*Ans*: The training of this repo is based on batching `interactions` rather than `single sentences`.
+It means that, even when `batch_size` is set as `1`, one batch contains ~5 NL-SQL pairs (one interaction/dialogue).
+Therefore, the minimal memory requirement is nearly `17GB` in all settings under BERT.

+Considering this, we provide a memory friendly config file `concat.none.mem.jsonnet`.
+In such a config, data batching is based on natural language sentences rather than interactions.
+It only needs at least nearly `2GB` when using `batch_size` as `1`.

+To reduce memory consumed, you could also consider decreasing `maximum_history_len` hyper-parameter in #L 57 in sparc_reader.py (the default value is `5`).
+In practise, it also works well under `3` or `4`.